Welcome to the California Institute of the Arts!

 Students should come prepared to these meetings.
 You MUST bring up-to-date copies of all your past college transcripts to the review session.
 Unofficial transcript copies (e.g., copies printed from the web) will suffice if you don't have official copies at hand, but the CalArts' Office of the Registrar will eventually require official copies for verification purposes.

 You may wish to compare in advance your past completed college coursework in music to the course requirements of your program at CalArts.
 These requirements are indicated in your CalArts Course Catalog .

 Please be aware that the Herb Alpert School of Music does NOT accept transfer credit for music theory or musicianship skills courses.
 All incoming students (including transfer students) must take CalArts Music Theory and Musicianship Skills Placement Examinations, which take place during Orientation Week.
 Students will be placed in courses in CalArts' music theory and skills curriculum according to their performance on these examinations.
 Click here for examination descriptions.

-The School of Film/Video will hold their new student orientation on Thursday, Sept.
-6th at 1:00pm in the Bijou.
-New students will be introduced to all faculty and staff of the school.
+At the School of Film/Video's new student orientation, you will be introduced to all faculty and staff of the school.
 There will then be a presentation of the Film/Video Technical Resource website.
-Students will break into groups to meet with their mentors.
-One-hour facilities tours for individual programs will be conducted from 10:00-11:00am or 11:00am-noon.
+You will break into groups to meet with your mentor.
+One-hour facilities tours for individual programs will also be conducted.